-If you are just entering the world of trading, you have probably come across the term "swap".
-Don't worry, we are going to unravel this concept in a clear and simple way.
+If you are stepping into the world of trading, you have likely come across the term "swap".
+Don’t worry, let's break down this concept in a clear and simple way.

-The swap is basically the cost or profit we get for keeping a position open overnight in the market.
-Think of it as the "rent" you pay (or charge) for keeping your trade active beyond the close of the session.
+The swap is, basically, the cost or benefit we get for keeping a position open overnight in the market.
+Think of it as the "rent" you pay (or receive) for keeping your trade active past the close of the session.

-What is the swap used for in operations?
+What is the purpose of swap in trading?

 When and how is the swap charged?

-The swap is debited or credited at 23:00 GMT, known as "rollover".
-If you hold a position after this time, the swap will be automatically applied to your account.
-Please note that on Wednesdays the swap is multiplied by three to compensate for the weekend.
+The swap fee or credit occurs at 23:00 GMT, known as the "rollover".
+If you hold a position past this time, the swap will automatically be applied to your account.
+Heads up!
+On Wednesdays, the swap is multiplied by three to compensate for the weekend.

 Main types of swaps in the market